Dustyroom/flat-kit-doc/_docs/fog.md

 * **High** - height from camera where the fog ends.
 The fog is not applied to the area higher than this value.
 * **Height Fog Intensity** - intensity of the height fog.
 The higher the value, the more intense the fog is.
 * **Camera Relative Position** - Reverts fog behavior to pre-3.9.0.
 This is useful if you want to use the new fog settings, but want to keep the old look of your scene.
-* **Use Height Fog On Sky** - whether to use height fog on the skybox or not.
+* **Use Height Fog On Sky**^ - whether to use height fog on the skybox or not.
 If unchecked, the height fog is not applied to the sky.

+^ **Use Distance/Height Fog On Sky** parameters are discontinued and appear in legacy pre-2022.3 Unity versions only.
+{:.notice--warning}

 #### Blending
 * **Distance Height Blend** - blend between distance and height fog.
 The higher the value, the more height fog is applied.
 The lower the value, the more distance fog is applied.